orion-research/coach/Tutorial_decision_process.md

 	        baseline = request.values["baseline"]
 	        case_id = request.values["case_id"]

-	        # Write the selection to the database.
+	        # Write the selection to the database, and show a message
 	        requests.post(root + "change_case_property", data = {"case_id": str(case_id), "name": "baseline", "value": baseline})

-	        # Go to the matrix dialogue state
-	        return self.matrix_dialogue_transition(this_process = request.url_root, root = root, case_id = case_id)
+	        return redirect(root + "main_menu?main_dialogue=" + request.url_root + "matrix_dialogue?case_id=" + str(case_id))

-It writes the id of the selected alternative to the case database as a property of the case node.
+It writes the id of the selected alternative to the case database as a property of the case node, and then shows a message.
-It then displays the Pugh matrix dialogue.

-Since the matrix dialogue will build the matrix from the database, we will provide a helper function for the transition to that dialogue, which initially just looks like this:

-	    def matrix_dialogue_transition(self, this_process, root, case_id):
-	        return self.redirect_to_state(self.matrix_dialogue, this_process = request.url_root, root = root, case_id = case_id)

-TODO: EXPLAIN DIFFERENCE BETWEEN go_to_state AND redirect_to_state, AND WHEN TO USE WHICH.

 ## Add criterium dialogue and transitions